epics-containers/dev-e7/dev/_sources/user/tutorials/workspace.rst.txt

 Install your python projects into the global virtual environment
 ----------------------------------------------------------------

-Once in you are inside the workspace container the following steps will add an editable install of your python project into the the global virtual environment /venv::
+Once in you are inside the workspace container the ``pie`` script will add an editable install of your python project into the the global virtual environment /venv::

-    cd /workspace_root_folder
-    .devcontainer/pie *
+    pie *

-Note that non-python project folders will be skipped.
+Note that non-python project folders will be skipped see ``pie -h`` for details.